ninewise/dissertation/related-work/chapter.md

 sample data set in less than a minute and the realistic data sets (5000 spectra) just under 2 hours.

-These results were passed to the Department of Molecular Microbiology, and they hired a short-term programmer to combine them and further polish the program.
+These results were passed to the Department of Biochemistry and Microbiology, and they hired a short-term programmer to combine them and further polish the program.
 A graphical user interface was added, and the final result was published [@dumolin].

 ## SMAP